 Ketones are produced in the liver from the breakdown of adipose tissue (body fat) and dietary fats.
 Our cells can then burn these ketones for energy.

 The process of ketone generation, unsurprisingly, is called ketogenesis, and it’s going on all the time.
-However, the rate of ketone production and magnitude of your ketogenic state depends mostly on how much dietary carbohydrate (and protein) you have.
+However, the rate of ketone production and the magnitude of your ketogenic state depends mostly on how much dietary carbohydrate (and protein) you have.

 Three Types of Ketones

 There are three primary ketones the liver can produce from fats: